 Harte-Hanks (HHS) Gains But Lags Market: What You Should Know

-Heading into today, shares of the marketing company had lost 25.67% over the past month, lagging the Business Services sector's loss of 12.9% and the S&P 500's loss of 9.93% in that time.
+Coming into today, shares of the marketing company had lost 22.44% in the past month.
+In that same time, the Business Services sector lost 8.85%, while the S&P 500 lost 6.15%.

-Wall Street will be looking for positivity from Harte-Hanks as it approaches its next earnings report date.
+Harte-Hanks will be looking to display strength as it nears its next earnings release.
 On that day, Harte-Hanks is projected to report earnings of $0.41 per share, which would represent a year-over-year decline of 21.15%.
-Our most recent consensus estimate is calling for quarterly revenue of $50.88 million, up 2.57% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $50.88 million, up 2.57% from the year-ago period.

-Any recent changes to analyst estimates for Harte-Hanks should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Harte-Hanks.
 Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 Harte-Hanks currently has a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Harte-Hanks currently has a Forward P/E ratio of 6.68.
-This represents a discount compared to its industry's average Forward P/E of 9.4.
+Investors should also note Harte-Hanks's current valuation metrics, including its Forward P/E ratio of 6.55.
+This represents a discount compared to its industry's average Forward P/E of 9.68.

-Also, we should mention that HHS has a PEG ratio of 0.56.
+It is also worth noting that HHS currently has a PEG ratio of 0.55.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Advertising and Marketing industry currently had an average PEG ratio of 2.09 as of yesterday's close.
+Advertising and Marketing stocks are, on average, holding a PEG ratio of 2.18 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.